chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     tar -cvf backup.tar.gz <backup_id>/ automatebackup-elasticsearch/ .tmp/
     ```

-1. Transfer the `tar` bundle to one of the Chef-Automate node of Automate HA using the following command:
+1. Transfer the `tar` bundle to one of the Chef-Automate nodes of Automate HA using the following command:

     ```bash
         scp -i /path/to/key /path/to/backup-file user@host:/home/user